1jamesthompson1/1jamesthompson1.github.io/_posts/2022-08-21-jekyll-with-rmd-test.md

 ---
-title: Test of building blog posts with rmd and Jekyll
+title: "Test of building blog posts with rmd and Jekyll"
-author: James Thompson
+author: "James Thompson"
-categories:
-- blog
+categories: blog
-tags:
-- meta
+tags: meta
 ---
 This is a test to see if I can get my rmd files to get compiled and displayed in a nice format.

 If so then this will make the process of producing cool blog posts with data and graphs much superior then other methods.
 It also means that I can be developing straight into the github repo and pushing it.